 Over the last decade, the internet has become cluttered with layers of intrusive cookie popups.
-They are a UX disaster, often using dark patterns - for example hiding the ‘reject’ button deep within the navigation or omitting it entirely - to trick the user into approving tracking cookies.
+They are a UX and accessibility challenge, often using dark patterns—for example hiding the ‘reject’ button deep within the navigation or omitting it entirely—to steer users towards accepting tracking cookies.

-Fortunately, the era of the tracking cookie is coming to an end, with most browsers now blocking third-party cookies by default.
+The good news is that the era of the tracking cookie is nearing its end, with most browsers now blocking third-party cookies by default.

-However, a more insidious, unavoidable and illegal tracking method is on the rise; browser fingerprinting.
+However, a more persistent and less visible tracking method is growing: browser fingerprinting.

-Browser fingerprinting is one of the most persistent and opaque tracking techniques on the internet.
+Browser fingerprinting is one of the most difficult tracking techniques for users to control.
 Unlike cookies, which can be blocked or deleted, fingerprinting collects subtle details about a user’s browser and device—such as screen resolution, installed fonts, and how graphics are rendered—to create a unique identifier.
 This allows websites and advertisers to track users across sessions without their knowledge or consent.

-Traditionally, fingerprinting has been frowned upon beyond security applications, largely because users cannot control it.
-This makes it difficult to align with data protection laws requiring transparency and consent.
-However, Google’s recent policy shift has effectively legitimised its use for advertising, raising concerns about its long-term impact on online privacy.
+Traditionally, fingerprinting has been discouraged beyond security applications, largely because users cannot control it.
+This makes it harder to align with data protection laws that require transparency and consent.
+In early 2025, Google made a significant policy change that permits fingerprinting-based tracking within its Privacy Sandbox framework, raising questions about the long-term impact on privacy.

 How Browser Fingerprinting Works

-Each time you visit a website, your browser shares information about your system, your operating system, browser version, screen resolution, installed fonts, and even subtle details like how your device renders graphics or processes audio.
-When combined, these data points create a fingerprint unique enough to track individual users across sessions.
+Each time you visit a website, your browser shares information about your system—operating system, browser version, screen resolution, installed fonts, and even subtle details like how your device renders graphics or processes audio.
+When combined, these details can create a fingerprint unique enough to track users across different websites.

 Common fingerprinting techniques include:

-- WebGL Fingerprinting – Gathers details from a device’s graphics processing unit (GPU) to create a unique profile.
+element to detect device-specific rendering differences. - WebGL Fingerprinting – Gathers details from a device’s graphics processing unit (GPU).

-- Behavioral Fingerprinting – Tracks user actions such as mouse movements, typing patterns, and scroll behaviour.
+- Behavioural Fingerprinting – Observes user actions such as mouse movements, typing patterns, and scrolling behaviour.

 Google’s 2025 Policy Shift

-This shift is particularly notable given the rise of AI-powered search engines like OpenAI’s ChatGPT and Perplexity, which are challenging Google’s dominance in search.
-With users increasingly turning to AI-driven alternatives, Google is under pressure to protect its advertising revenue.
-Allowing fingerprinting helps Google maintain detailed user profiles, even as traditional tracking methods like cookies fade away.
+This development is particularly notable given the rise of AI-powered search engines like OpenAI’s ChatGPT and Perplexity, which are challenging Google’s dominance in search.
+As user habits evolve, maintaining detailed user profiles helps Google sustain its advertising model even as traditional tracking methods like cookies fade away.

 The Rise of Fingerprinting in Digital Tracking

-Originally, browser fingerprinting was used for fraud prevention and bot detection.
+Originally, browser fingerprinting was mainly used for fraud prevention and bot detection.
 Banks and security firms still rely on it to verify legitimate users and detect anomalies.
-However, it has since been adopted by advertisers, analytics firms, and data brokers to track users without consent.
+Over time, advertisers and analytics firms have adopted fingerprinting as a way to track users in the face of stricter cookie regulations.

 A 2021 study of the Alexa Top 100,000 websites found that nearly 10% of the sites used scripts to generate fingerprints, often without informing users.
 With growing restrictions on cookies, especially following Google’s phased deprecation of third-party cookies, browser fingerprinting has become an attractive alternative for advertisers looking to maintain cross-site tracking capabilities.